Vatican Children Tour

 Yes.
 This tour guarantees your reservations and tickets to enter the the Vatican skipping the line.

-Please Note: ALL visitors must pass through metal detectors at the security checkpoint so please, expect to wait for few minutes to clear security.
+Please Note: ALL visitors must pass through metal detectors at the security checkpoint before entering the Vatican so please, expect to wait for few minutes to clear security.

 The Sistine Chapel is part of the Vatican Museums and the entrance is located on the far end from the Vatican Museum entrance an approx. 15 min. walk along the Vatican Museums.
 You can only access the Sistine Chapel through the museum therefore, you have to walk through the entire Vatican Museum.

-Nancy Aiello Tours is not liable for reduced itineraries owing to unscheduled closures by attractions.
+We are NOT liable for reduced itineraries owing to unscheduled closures by attractions.
 Unscheduled closures do not depend on us, but on the administration of the sites visited on the tour.
 In the event of an unexpected closure of a site or attraction your guide will promptly provide an alternative itinerary.
+While we regret these inconveniences, these rare unforeseen closures are beyond our control for which we cannot be held responsible therefore no refunds will be issued.

 The Vatican Museums Authorities retain the rights to alter the Museums opening hours or close specific areas of the Museum and/or Sistine Chapel at any time, and without prior notice.
 While we regret these inconveniences, these unforeseen closures are beyond our control for which we cannot be held responsible therefore, no refunds will be issued.
 In these rare cases, your guide will modify the itinerary and give you as complete a tour as possible working with the circumstances given but if it is impossible to complete a part of the tour we regret that no compensation can be offered.